Onboarding¶

 Suggested reading order¶

-README.md(usage + concepts)docs/extending.md(early draft extension patterns)- Code:
+README.md(usage + concepts)docs/extending.md(extension patterns)- Code:

 recourse/recourse.go(facade API)retry/executor.go(executor + timeline wiring)observe/types.go(timeline/attempt records)policy/schema.go(policy schema + normalization)controlplane/provider.go(policy provider semantics)